Tesla charging stations: What to know on the go

 Tesla’s Go Anywhere tool is a great way to plan a long road trip.
 Image source: Tesla

 For example, we entered a sample trip from New York City to Atlanta in a Model S Long Range into the Go Anywhere tool.
-The Tesla charging station map route includes six stops at Superchargers, with recommended charging times of 40 minutes or less.
-Stopping to charge adds an additional three hours to the trip, but we would save $118 on gas.
+The Tesla charging station map route includes five stops at Superchargers, with recommended charging times of 40 minutes or less.
+Stopping to charge adds an additional two hours to the trip.

 This feature is also available on your Tesla’s touchscreen.
 The Navigation function will locate the fastest route with Tesla charging stations along the way.
 The car’s Navigation application gives the most up-to-date and accurate information regarding the best route to take.
 Tesla allows you to adjust the route they suggest if you need.
 So, if the route they suggest isn’t ideal for you, you are able to customize it to meet your exact needs.